intel/grunt-mochaccino/README.md

 You need **Grunt ~0.4.1**.

-You will also need a global install of mocha:

-    npm install -g mocha

-Next, install the grunt-mochaccino plugin in your project with:
+Install the grunt-mochaccino plugin in your project with:

     npm install grunt-mochaccino --save-dev